openedx-unsupported/devstack/docs/pycharm_integration.rst

 --------------------

-Before setting up a Server/Debug configuration you will need to setup Django Support for the specific Project (e.g. LMS and Studio, or ecommerce)
+Before setting up a Server/Debug configuration you will need to setup Django Support for the specific Project (e.g. LMS and CMS, or ecommerce)

 PyCharm -> Preferences -> Languages & Frameworks -> Django